 - Solid Heel Construction

-The first aspect that I really like about the Legacy Lifter 2 is the reworked toe box and last.
-It seems like Reebok made this a tighter fitting model across the board, but not in a bad way.
+The first aspect that I like about the Legacy Lifter 2 is the reworked toe box and last.
+It seems like Reebok made this a tighter-fitting model across the board, but not in a bad way.
 You still have room in the toe box to splay your toes, however, there’s not an egregious amount of room which I thought came with the original Legacy Lifter.
 For context, I have a slightly more narrow/neutral foot anatomy.

-Another characteristic that I really like about the Reebok Legacy Lifter 2 is that it gives off Nike Romaleos 2 vibes.
+Another characteristic that I like about the Reebok Legacy Lifter 2 is that it gives off Nike Romaleos 2 vibes.
 This Rom 2 is an all-time favorite for myself and many weightlifters, and the Legacy Lifter 2 gave me some nice flashbacks when I first started training in my Rom 2.

 The last aspect that I like is the boot construction of this model.
 It has a thicker material that locks down the heel and Reebok uses a TPU strip to help prevent any potential heel slippage in this model.
 Factor in the high TPU cup around the heel with these elements and you have a really solid heel to sit back on during cleans, squats, and snatches.